webplatform/docs/tutorials/canvas_notearsgame/index.md

 ===Using jQuery Hotkeys===

-The [https://github.com/tzuryby/jquery.hotkeys jQuery Hotkeys plugin] makes key handling across browsers much much easier.
-Rather than crying over indecipherable cross-browser <code>keyCode</code> and <code>charCode</code> issues, we can bind events like so:
+The [https://github.com/tzuryby/jquery.hotkeys jQuery Hotkeys plugin] makes key handling across browsers very easy.
+Instead of using difficult-to-use cross-browser <code>keyCode</code> and <code>charCode</code>, we can bind events like so:

  $(document).bind("keydown", "left", function() { ... });

-Not having to worry about the details of which keys have which codes is a big win.
-We just want to be able add events like "when the player presses the up button, do something." jQuery Hotkeys allows you to do this nicely.
+By binding events, we don't have to worry specifically about key and code combinations.
+Instead, we can use jQuery Hotkeys to add events like "when the player presses the Up arrow leu, move forward."

 ===Player movement===

-The way JavaScript handles keyboard events is completely event driven, which means that there is no built-in query for checking whether a key is down.
-To address this, we'll create our own.
+Because the way JavaScript handles keyboard events is completely event driven, there is no built-in query for checking whether a key is pressed.
+To address this, we'll create our own query.

-You may be asking, "Why not just use an event-driven way of handling keys?"
-Because the keyboard repeat rate varies across systems and is not bound to the timing of the game loop, gameplay could vary greatly from system to system.
+Pro Tip: The reason why we don't use an event-driven way of handling keys is because the keyboard repeat rate varies across systems.
+Since these rates are not bound to the timing of the game loop, gameplay could vary greatly from system to system.
 To create a consistent experience, it is important to tightly integrate the keyboard event detection with the game loop.

-I've included a 16-line JaveScript wrapper called key_status.js that will make event querying available.
-With this wrapper, you can query the status of a key at any time by checking <code>keydown.left</code>, and so on.
+With the source code, I've included a 16-line JaveScript wrapper called key_status.js that will make event querying available.
+With this wrapper, you can query the status of a key at any time.
+For example, you can check <code>keydown.left</code>.

-Now that we have the ability to query whether keys are down, we can use this simple update method to move the player around.
+Now that we have the ability to query the status of keys, we can use this simple update() method to move the player on the canvas.

  function update() {